 Some of these are the result of decoding the audio directly from the disc, and some are there to process the audio to suit our speaker setup.
 If we take a little time to understand the various options we have, then we will be able to get the best out of our receiver and speaker system.

-Now that we know the difference between audio encoding on the disc and the audio decoding and processing that is done by the AV receiver or Blu-ray player, we can look at the different listening modes that we will come across.
+Now that you know the difference between audio encoding on the disc and the audio decoding and processing that is done by the AV receiver or Blu-ray player, I will look at the different listening modes that you will come across.